-The partnership is a four-year agreement between MedAccess, the Bill & Melinda Gates Foundation (BMGF) and global chemical producer BASF.
-It is accelerating access to a new and innovative mosquito-control technology at lower prices to communities with the greatest needs.
+The partnership between MedAccess, the Gates Foundation and BASF was launched in October 2019 and the agreement ended in December 2022.
+It accelerated access to a new and innovative mosquito-control technology at lower prices for communities with the greatest needs.

-The agreement enables BASF to better plan long-term resources and reduce the cost of the new bed nets by an average of 40%.
-This makes the nets more accessible and affordable for countries where insecticide resistance is growing, and conventional nets are becoming less effective.
+The agreement enabled BASF to better plan long-term resources and reduce the cost of the new mosquito nets by an average of 40%.
+This made the nets more accessible and affordable for countries where insecticide resistance is growing, and conventional nets are becoming less effective.

-However, growing resistance among mosquitoes to pyrethroid – the main insecticide used in ITNs – is threatening to hinder progress.
-Resistance to at least one insecticide class used in mosquito control has been reported in 73 of 81 malaria-endemic countries, covering all regions of sub-Saharan Africa.
-This resistance makes bed nets less effective in preventing malaria cases and, after decades of malaria cases falling in Africa, they have been rising since 2015.
+In addition, growing resistance among mosquitoes to pyrethroids – the main insecticide class used in ITNs – is threatening to hinder progress.
+Resistance to pyrethroids has been reported in 73 of the 81 malaria-endemic countries, covering all regions of sub-Saharan Africa.
+This resistance makes mosquito nets less effective in preventing malaria cases.

-Despite their benefits, uptake of these dual-insecticide bed nets was expected to be slow due to market-related barriers.
-Limited visibility on future order volumes meant that BASF would have difficulty scaling up, or even continuing, production, which would have kept prices significantly above traditional pyrethroid nets.
-By working with our partners to guarantee a minimum sales volume of bed nets over the life of the guarantee, BASF had the certainty required to scale-up production and reduce prices.
+Despite its benefits, uptake of this new BASF net was expected to be slow due to market-related barriers.
+Limited visibility on future order volumes meant that BASF would have difficulty scaling up production, which would have kept prices significantly above traditional pyrethroid nets.
+By working with our partners to guarantee a minimum sales volume of mosquito nets over the life of the guarantee, BASF had the certainty required to scale up production and reduce prices.

-Our guarantee builds on the commitment of organisations such as the Innovative Vector Control Consortium (IVCC) who partnered with BASF to support the development of the nets.
-It also supports the objectives of the New Nets Project co-financed by The Global Fund and Unitaid.
+Our guarantee built on the commitment of organisations such as the Innovative Vector Control Consortium (IVCC) who partnered with BASF to support the development of the nets.
+It also supported the objectives of the New Nets Project co-financed by the Global Fund and Unitaid.